 There’s not a great sense of power or scale to the performance either.
 The Utah Escape track from Nathan Furst’s Need for Speed score brings plenty of energy, but that sense of energy and scale isn’t felt.
 Turn the volume up and detail is lost, with the brass section becoming rather bright too.

-There are decent aspects, though.
+It’s not all bad.
 There’s clearly been attention paid to communicating voices with clarity as Chris Cornell’s vocal performance in Black Hole Sun shows.
 It’s not the most textured, but fine for what it is.
-There’s decent stereo imaging even if the soundstage leans towards cramped rather than spacious.